vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

-The below diagram shows the high-level topology of NSX ALB & vSphere with Tanzu.
+The diagram below shows the high-level topology of NSX ALB & vSphere with Tanzu.

 In this post, I will cover the steps of deploying & configuring NSX ALB for vSphere with Tanzu.